Villanova-AI/villanova_developers/docs/villanova09/tutorials/getting-started/gke-install.md

 ```

 ::: tip
 NGINX is working correctly if a `404 Not Found` NGINX error page is generated when accessing the EXTERNAL-IP from your browser.
 For a more complete test, you can [set up a simple test application](../devops/manage-nginx.md#verify-the-nginx-ingress-install) using your local `kubectl`.
-You can also [customize the NGINX ingress](../devops/manage-nginx.md#customize-the-nginx-configuration) to optimize the configuration for Entando.
+You can also [customize the NGINX ingress](../devops/manage-nginx.md#customize-the-nginx-configuration) to optimize the configuration for Villanova.
 :::

-### Install the Entando Custom Resources
+### Install the Villanova Custom Resources

 1. Download and apply the custom resource definitions (CRDs) to the cluster.
 This must be done once per cluster.

 <EntandoCode>kubectl apply -f https://raw.githubusercontent.com/entando/entando-releases/{{ $site.themeConfig.entando.fixpack.v73 }}/dist/ge-1-1-6/namespace-scoped-deployment/cluster-resources.yaml
 </EntandoCode>

-2. Create a namespace for the Entando Application.
-If you choose a name other than "entando," update the following commands wherever a namespace is provided.
+2. Create a namespace for the Villanova Application.
+If you choose a name other than "Villanova," update the following commands wherever a namespace is provided.
 ```sh
 kubectl create namespace entando
 ```
-3. Download the `entando-operator-config` template to configure the [Entando Operator](../consume/entando-operator.md):
+3. Download the `entando-operator-config` template to configure the [Villanova Operator](../consume/entando-operator.md):

 <EntandoCode>curl -sLO "https://raw.githubusercontent.com/entando/entando-releases/{{ $site.themeConfig.entando.fixpack.v73 }}/dist/ge-1-1-6/samples/entando-operator-config.yaml"</EntandoCode>